-Stinging insects entering vehicles in the summer or getting into motorcycle helmets is a common cause of accidents and has been implicated in many unexplained accidents.
+Stinging insects entering vehicles in the summer or getting into motorcycle helmets has been implicated in many unexplained accidents.

 People with allergies or phobias are doubtful to react to this kind of unexpected threat logically and calmly.

-As our fight or flight mechanism kicks into high gear and attention is drawn away from the road, we place our safety in grave danger.
+As our fight or flight mechanism is activated, attention is drawn away from the road, placing our safety in danger.

-There are many products on the market to deal with this including air conditioning that removes the temptation to open windows or sunroofs.
+Many products on the market deal with this including air conditioning that removes the temptation to open windows or sunroofs.

 Why Do People React To Stings Differently?

-For thousands of years, humans and animals alike have developed ways to both avoid insect stings and manage wasp and bee stings.
+For thousands of years, humans and animals alike have developed ways to both avoid and manage wasp and bee stings.

-The truth is that every sting, from every different stinging insect, is going to be delivered in a different place and at a different concentration, etc.
+The truth is that every wasp or bee sting will be delivered in a different place at a different concentration, etc.